AlexIndiex/WaveRiftNoobGuides/README.md

 >
 > - For Linux: `"/usr/bin/flatpak" run org.citra_emu.citra "/home/deck/Emulation/roms/n3ds/[rom].cxi"` in target for Citra flatpak; `your citra-qt.appimage path here` in target, and `vblank_mode=0 %command% "'/home/deck/Emulation/roms/n3ds/[rom].cxi'"` in launch options for Citra Appimage(similar to yuzu SRM for Linux);
 >
-> If you need the middleware files used for SteamRomManager, you can find them in the Citrus folder.
+> If you need the middleware files used by SteamRomManager, you can find them in the Citrus folder.

 > [!IMPORTANT]
 > These values go into the properties when creating a new entry for a Non-Steam game/app.